 “And any multi-vitamins today?”

-But had she asked me about my fitness goals (weight loss or at least weight maintenance and I love to lift) she could have made more relevant suggestions, which could include some of the things I get monthly already anyway.
+But had she asked me about my fitness goals (weight loss or at least weight maintenance, and I love to lift), she could have made more relevant suggestions, including some of the things I get monthly already anyway.

 But it would have offered an opportunity for me to actually be open to buying more.